Last Updated on

 - Changing the way you handle yourself in stressful conditions is an important factor in stress management.
 When you are in a stressful condition, you can control the way you react.
 Your reaction plays an important role in what happens to your body.
 If you are worried, angry, frustrated, afraid or having negative visions in stressful situations, it is time for you to pause, breathe and learn to control these emotions.
 This needs practice and consistent effort from you.

-- Practicing meditation or other healthy habits reduce stress.
+- Practising meditation or other healthy habits reduce stress.
 There are various practices, which have been found to be effective in stress management.
 Some of them include:

 - Adequate sleep